 We were decisive and stepped out of the taxi immediately.
 No worries as the next taxi came within a minute and no such ‘special request’ was made.

-- TIPS: If a taxi driver starts finding ways to get you to pay extra, just stay firm and leave.
+TIP: If a taxi driver starts finding ways to get you to pay extra, just stay firm and leave.
 Sometimes, it’s not just about money as P100 is really no big deal especially to foreigners who hold strong currencies.
-The point is to discourage taxi industry (especially in South-East Asia) to resort to trickery and scam against tourists.
-Sadly, taxi scam is so common in this part of the world.
+The point is to discourage taxi industry (especially in South-East Asia) from scamming against tourists.

 Our Unique Taxi Experience in Cebu